npm package discovery and stats viewer.

 • strong object mapping with @ts-awesome/model-reader

-• no relation navigation - intentional
+• no relation navigation (intentional)

 • heavy use of type checks and lambdas

-• support common subset of SQL
+• supports a common subset of SQL

 Model declaration

-import {dbField, dbField} from "@ts-awesome/orm";
+import {dbField, dbTable, Branded} from '@ts-awesome/orm';

-import {DB_JSON} from "@ts-awesome/orm-pg"; // or other driver
+import {DB_JSON} from '@ts-awesome/orm-pg'; // or other driver

 @dbTable('first_table')